Harman717/Huffman_Project/README.md

-# Huffman_Project
+# HUFFMAN_TREE-MERGE_PATTERN_WEBSOLVER
-A step by step visual guide to explain optimal merge pattern and Huffman tree to the students.
+A site to step by step solving of Huffman tree and optimal merge pattern